jeaminj/RNASeq_local-archive2023-/README.md

 [4] getGeneCounts.sh
 &nbsp;

-A detailed description on what each step does can be found in the script.
-Supplemental guide can be found on https://jeaminsblog.com/
+Detailed descriptions of each step can be found in the script.
+Supplemental guide and workstation set up can be found on https://jeaminsblog.com/